creatorpanda/SaveTheWorld/README.md

 # SaveTheWorld
-A site about an imaginary non profit organization made from scratch exclusively on Notepad++ without any pre made templates, tested only on Google Chrome.
+A site about an imaginary nonprofit organization made from scratch exclusively on Notepad++ without any pre-made templates, tested only on Google Chrome.
 The site's content is written in Greek, my native language.
-Contact info is changed so i keep my privacy... private.
+Contact info is changed so I keep my privacy... private.

 It's not hosted online, it's just a source code.
 Also, it's not good looking since I wasn't assisted by a graphic designer or used any template.
 The deal here was to test and enhance my HTML/CSS knowledge/abilities.